karinapichardo/Gymso-Fitness/README.md

 # Gymso-Fitness

-Recreated a commercial website designed by tooplate!
+Created a commercial website designed by tooplate!

 This project was very fun to do, I got to practice with flexbox and css grid.
 Likewise, I practiced creating responsive tables.